abathz/ReduxBoilerplate/README.md

    build the assets and run server local:
    ```
-   $ npm start
+   $ npm run dev
    ```

 3. For production

-   build the assets for production:
+   build the assets for production and server:
    ```
+   // build the assets
    $ npm run build

+   // start the server
+   $npm start
    ```

 By default, client-side and server-side(API) will up on [`http://localhost:8080`](http://localhost:8080) but for API just add `/api`